miguelgfierro/sciblog/README.md

 ### Automatize renewal of Let's Encrypt certificate

 This task can be automated as Let's Encrypt explains in their [web](https://letsencrypt.org/getting-started/) or you can use a CRON task.

-I created a python script called [cron_ssl_renew.py](cron_ssl_renew.py) that allows one to automatize the SSL certificate renewal.
-To do it, you just have to execute the python script through crontab.
 Edit crontab with `crontab -e` and add:

-	7 7 */5 * * (/bin/date && /usr/bin/python /var/www/sciblog/cron_ssl_renew.py) >> cron.log 2>&1
+	7 7 */5 * * (/bin/date && certbot renew --quiet --keep-until-expiring --no-self-upgrade) >> cron.log 2>&1

 This files executes every 5 days at 7.07am (you can see the explanation [here](https://crontab.guru/#7_7_*/5_*_*)).
 You can see that the CRON task is correctly set up typing `crontab -l`.
 Also, to make sure that the CRON job has run, you can type `grep "certbot" /var/log/syslog`.